dougludlow/ng2-bs3-modal/README.md

 - `show-default-buttons: boolean`, default: `false`

-   Show or hide the default 'Save' and 'Close' buttons in the header.
+   Show or hide the default 'Save' and 'Close' buttons in the footer.
 Specify `true` to show.

 ## Examples